Updated: Jun 9

 Foot stools are a quick and easy redo.
+Particularly if you are just starting out reupholstering furniture.
 I pick them up all the time.
 This cute little foot stool was found at a church rummage sale.
 It was marked $5—A Deal.
 I would agree that it is indeed—a deal!

 For some reason, a previous owner had added this quilt piece to the top of the stool.